Skip to content

 I was a junior at IUPUI with no real picture of what came next.
 I fell into real estate through investor work: deals, rehabs, renters, marketing.
 I thought making money fast was the dream.
 I spent a year proving I could do it.

 Cam was my best friend and roommate.
 We'd been renting near Holliday Park for about a year when rates dropped and he brought up buying.
-I'd spent twelve months helping investors flip houses, so I figured I knew enough to buy one myself.
+I'd spent two years helping investors flip houses, so I figured I knew enough to buy one myself.
 I didn't.

-The fourteenth was the one.
-We wrote an offer that night: top of budget, forty-five minutes from where Cam worked, with an inspection report I hadn't fully understood.
+The fourteenth house was the one.
+We wrote an offer that night: top of budget, forty-five minutes from where Cam worked, with an inspection report I barely understood.
 I told Cam I felt good about it.
 I didn't mention I'd been awake until 3am running scenarios in my head.

-Three weeks later I drove past the house at 11 the night before walkthrough.
+Three weeks later, I drove past the house at 11pm the night before walkthrough.
 I sat in the driveway and felt sick.
 I called Cam.
 We talked for an hour.
 Then I made myself zoom out.
 The rate was incredible.
-The neighborhood would grow.
+The neighborhood could grow.
 We could rent the third bedroom and split the mortgage three ways.
 The house didn't have to be forever.

 It just had to be a stepping stone.